fbpx

 • Skunks are immune to snake venom and bee stings.

-Tamandua Anteater
+Tamandua Anteater (with video)

 DIET | Carnivore – ants and termites

-• The lesser tamandua is a slow-moving animal in the myremecophagidae family, which means ant eater in Latin.
+• The lesser tamandua is a slow-moving animal in the Myremecophagidae family, which means ant eater in Latin.

 • They use their strong claws to break into things like termite mounds and old logs to find food.
 Their long tongue can scoop up tiny bugs.